-Joint Venture and License Agreement with Allogene Overland Biopharm (CY) Limited (As Restated)
+Joint Venture and License Agreement with Allogene Overland Biopharm (CY) Limited

-On December 14, 2020, the Company entered into the License Agreement with Allogene Overland, a joint venture established by the Company and Overland, pursuant to the Share Purchase Agreement, for the purpose of developing, manufacturing and commercializing certain allogeneic CAR T cell therapies for patients in greater China, Taiwan, South Korea and Singapore (the JV Territory).
+On December 14, 2020, the Company entered into a License Agreement with Allogene Overland Biopharm (CY) Limited (Allogene Overland), a joint venture established by the Company and Overland Pharmaceuticals (CY) Inc. (Overland), pursuant to a Share Purchase Agreement, dated December 14, 2020, for the purpose of developing, manufacturing and commercializing certain allogeneic CAR T cell therapies for patients in greater China, Taiwan, South Korea and Singapore (the JV Territory).